ADVERTISEMENT

 5. Will Virtual Robot Testing Replace Real World Testing Completely?

-No. Due to the “reality gap” (slight real-world variations such as friction and temperature), the actual robot will require final validation and fine-tuning.
+No. As a result of the “reality gap” (slight real-world variations such as friction and temperature), there will be a need for some form of final validation and fine-tuning of the robot after virtual testing.

 Previous Post